 Business roles map company structures with similar functionality that exist in addition to departments, cost centers, and locations.
 This might be projects groups, for example.
-Various company resources can be assigned to business roles, for example, authorizations in different SAP systems or applications.
+Various company resources can be assigned to business roles.
+For example, authorizations in different SAP systems or Azure Active Directory tenants.
 You can add employees to single business roles as members.
-Employees obtain their company resources through these assignments when the One Identity Manager is appropriately configured.
+Employees obtain their company resources through these assignments when One Identity Manager is appropriately configured.

 - In the Designer, check if the configuration parameter is set.
 Otherwise, set the configuration parameter and compile the database.

-The following users are used for managing business roles.
+The following users are used for the administration of business roles.